opusdeisong/opusdeisong/README.md

   <h3>🎖️ Served as KATUSA(SGT) at 3 BSB, 1 ABCT, 3ID <br>
     Camp Humphrey, South Korea (2020-2021)</h3>
   <blockquote>
-> There is no such thing as a great talent without great willpower. - Honore de Balzac
+> Of all men's miseries the bitterest is this: to know so much and to have control over nothing.  - Herodotus
   </blockquote>
   <h2 align="center">📫 How to Reach Me:</h2>
 <p align="center">